reppy4620/Dialog/README.md

 Please use pkl data if you wanna train.
 - Change path in config.py

-if you wanna get more conversation data, please use get_tweet.py
+If you wanna get more conversation data, please use get_tweet.py

 ##### Usage of get_tweet.py
 Note that you need to change consumer_key and access_token in order to use this script because of using Twitter api.